Emily of New Moon

 One day Emily slips off a cliff by the shore and is trapped.
 While she waits and hopes for help, she thinks about what will happen if no one ever finds her.
 “The crows or the gulls would pick her eyes out.”

 The way Emily and Ilse discuss their attempts to work out what they believe about God may be troubling to some readers.
 Ilse’s father has entirely neglected her upbringing.
 His reaction to his wife’s disappearance is, among other things, to decide not to believe in God, so Ilse doesn’t either.
-Emily sometimes refers to her father’s God as opposed to Aunt Elizabeth’s God.
-She doesn’t believe there are two Gods, but she is trying to sort out what he must be like when her father’s God is so loving and Aunt Elizabeth’s is so stern.
+Emily sometimes refers to her father’s God as opposed to Aunt Elizabeth’s God. he doesn’t believe there are two Gods, but she is trying to sort out what he must be like when her father’s God is so loving and Aunt Elizabeth’s is so stern.
 As part of Ilse’s ever-developing belief system, at one point she decides to believe in God, but to call him Allah because it sounds nicer.
 This is a passing comment rather than a concept that is developed in the story.
 The questions about God feel like realistic musings of children who have questions the adults in their lives are not equipped to answer.

 Toward the end of the book, the school gets a new teacher who turns out to be a great encouragement to Emily.
 However, it is well-known among the students that he has a drinking problem.

 Another aspect of this story that makes it more appropriate for older children than Anne is the frequent references to romance.
-Emily is only 11 at the beginning of the book, but the adults in her life often refer to whom she might marry.
+Emily is only eleven at the beginning of the book, but the adults in her life often refer to whom she might marry.
 Perry, the hired boy, tries to get her to promise to marry him.
 Though they are still children, there is occasionally some jealousy between Ilse, Perry, and the other good friend in their circle, Teddy.
 Emily seems relatively unaware of her power over the boys, but the reader is made aware of the tension.

-When Emily is contemplating death on the cliff, she is rescued by her cousin Dean who is at least 20 years older than she.
+When Emily is contemplating death on the cliff, she is rescued by her cousin Dean who is at least twenty years older than she.
 He is taken with her and begins making comments she doesn’t understand about waiting for her, teaching her about love talk (so she can write novels), and how her life belongs to him now that he’s saved her.

 Emily writes her father that the only time she doesn’t like Aunt Nancy is, “when she begins talking about the different parts of me and the effect they will have on the men.
 It makes me feel so silly.”